 Yes, a 90 percentile CAT score can provide opportunities in several good MBA colleges, including some new or baby IIMs depending on category and profile, along with private B-schools such as IMI, IMT, FORE, TAPMI, Great Lakes, and other institutes.

-FMS Delhi is one of the most popular low-fee MBA colleges accepting CAT.
+FMS Delhi is one of the most popular low-fee MBA colleges that accept CAT scores.
 Some university departments, IIT management schools, and government institutes may also offer comparatively lower fees than private B-schools.

-No, CAT score is important but not the only factor.
+No, the CAT score is important, but not the only factor.
 Most top MBA colleges also consider academic record, work experience, diversity, written ability test, group discussion, personal interview, and overall profile.

 Delhi NCR, Mumbai, Bangalore, Pune, Chennai, Hyderabad, Kolkata, Ahmedabad, Indore, Lucknow, and Kozhikode have several reputed MBA colleges accepting CAT scores.

-Choose a college by checking its cutoff, fees, placements, median salary, ROI, location, faculty, specialisation, alumni network, batch size, admission process, and long-term career value.
+Choose a college by checking its cutoff, fees, placements, median salary, ROI, location, faculty, specialization, alumni network, batch size, admission process, and long-term career value.

 Yes, many private MBA colleges accept CAT scores.
 Popular examples include MDI Gurgaon, SPJIMR Mumbai, IMI New Delhi, IMT Ghaziabad, TAPMI Manipal, FORE School of Management, Great Lakes, XIM University, and BIMTECH.